latent-to/developer-docs/docs/subnets/crowdloans.md

 ---

 - ## What is a subnet crowdloan?
-  - Problem it solves
+  - Problem it solves (shared ownership of subnets)
-  - How it differs from traditional “token sale” funding
   - High‑level flow

 - ## Who is this for?